 Oftentimes this species is found hanging from trees and will dive into the water to avoid predators.
 Covering their skin is a blotchy green or yellow pattern that helps them camouflage.
 Tropical wooded areas near rivers are the habitats they live in, but the destruction of their home has caused this species to become endangered.

 8. Marine Iguana

 Native to the islands of the Galapagos, marine iguanas (Amblyrhynchus cristatus) are the only marine lizard species in the world.
 This species is believed to have evolved from land iguanas to be able to traverse into the ocean’s waters.
 Saltwater is not a problem for this species as they are able to consume it and expel the excess salt from their bodies.

 Black is the most common color for this species, and large spikes can be seen running down their back.
 Marine Iguanas are covered in rough scales and have a hardened look, making them look similar to a dragon.
-Their claws hands are large, equipped with sharp claws.
+Their claws hands are large and equipped with sharp claws.

 Marine Iguanas are not able to breathe underwater, but they are able to hold their breath and dive for around 30 to 40 minutes.
 The sharp claws make this lizard look fearsome, but they use them to feed on algae they find while diving.
 Bright colors like blues, reds, and greens are portrayed by male iguanas during mating season.

 9. Komodo Dragon